 At Allconnect, we work to present quality information with editorial integrity.
 While this post may contain offers from our partners, our opinions are our own.
 Here’s how we make money.

 With so many choices out there, it’s easy to get overwhelmed when shopping for the perfect tablet for your kid’s homeschooling and recreational activities.
 Whether you’re shopping for an accident-prone toddler or a precocious preteen, this curated list rounds up the five best tablets you’ll want to shop before they’re gone.

 Allconnect® is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 However, Allconnect is responsible for all content on this page.

-Amazon Fire 7 Kids Edition Tablet
+Best for the youngest tykes: Amazon Fire 7 Kids Edition Tablet

 Durability: The Fire 7 has a two-year guarantee that states “if it breaks, return it and we’ll replace it for free.”
 Also, it comes with Amazon’s “Kid-Proof Case” made of BPA-free EVA foam.

-Parental controls: The Fire 7 Kids Edition has stringent parental controls, so you don’t have to worry when your little ones are online.
+Parental controls: The Fire 7 Kids Edition has stringent parental controls, so you don’t have to worry when your little ones are browsing online.
 Kids are not able to access social media and all in-app purchases require approval.